 While the year is just getting started, I already have several meetings scheduled with various stakeholders and groups, including the public sector bodies we oversee.
 These meetings, along with the information resources and communications products we provide, help our office build and foster the relationships that enhance our effectiveness as an agent of positive change.

-Later this month, members of our staff will be attending the This link opens in a new tab2017 Rural Ontario Municipal Association Annual Conference to speak about the importance of complaint policies for municipalities.
+Later this month, members of our staff will be attending the 2017 Rural Ontario Municipal Association Annual Conference to speak about the importance of complaint policies for municipalities.
 We’ll also discuss best practices for creating local complaint processes, and how municipalities can work together with our Office and with other accountability officers.
 I am pleased to see the co-operation we are receiving from so many municipalities that understand the value we can add to their efforts to optimize transparency and accountability.

 I also have the opportunity to make several presentations in early February.
-I’ll be speaking at the This link opens in a new tabBadge of Life Canada conference about our office’s role in spurring government change to help Ontario police officers in dealing with PTSD, and our recommendations to provide police with better de-escalation training for crisis situations.
-That same week, I’ll be presenting to the This link opens in a new tabOntario Principals’ Council at its annual general meeting, and then to the Council of Ontario Universities.
+I’ll be speaking at the Badge of Life Canada conference about our office’s role in spurring government change to help Ontario police officers in dealing with PTSD, and our recommendations to provide police with better de-escalation training for crisis situations.
+That same week, I’ll be presenting to the Ontario Principals’ Council at its annual general meeting, and then to the Council of Ontario Universities.
 The aim of these talks is to share how we work with these stakeholder groups to resolve issues.

 I am also looking forward to continued, productive partnerships with ombudsman offices from across the country and around the world – especially those with expanding jurisdictions – as we develop standards and collaborate on best practices.

 Finally, I saw an excellent example earlier this month of the value for organizations in embracing complaints as a valuable source of feedback.
 In an exemplary response to a service complaint, Tesla and SpaceX CEO Elon Musk acknowledged the complaint, admitted the problem, and took action to resolve the problem immediately.
 Mr. Musk had received a complaint from a Tesla owner on Twitter that some Tesla car owners were leaving their already-charged electric vehicles in the specialized charging docks for several hours, denying other Tesla owners access to the chargers.
 Seeing an opportunity, Mr. Musk responded to the man on Twitter and just six days later, Tesla introduced a fleet-wide update that would charge users an idle fee for unnecessarily occupying a charger.
-You can read the entire article This link opens in a new tabhere.
+You can read the entire article.

 What Elon Musk has shown us, and what our office believes as well, is that complaints drive positive change.
 As Bill Gates once said, “Your most unhappy customers are your greatest source of learning.”
 Customer complaints are an organization's best source of feedback and information upon which to correct problems and build improvements.
 They should be embraced.